 Engaging with a sales rep may be the core of a B2B or high-ticket item buyer’s journey, but lead nurturing is what moves the process along.
 Without a personalized marketing experience filled with carefully timed emails and retargeted ads to keep you top of mind, many of your leads could stall out or fall through the cracks.

 Lead nurturing software automates much of this process, letting your sales reps stay focused on high-touch connections.
 With lead nurturing software, you can deliver tailor-made emails, texts, and other content in response to any number of lead behaviors, all at scale.

-Whether you’re a small business with a limited budget or enterprise-level operation, there’s a lead nurturing solution that’s the right fit for you.
+Whether you’re a small business with a limited budget or enterprise-level operation, there’s a lead nurturing solution and demand generation marketing strategy that’s the right fit for you.
 We’ve compared the pros, cons, and costs of the 12 best lead nurturing software options to help get you started:

 Lead nurturing software cultivates a relationship with your lead even when your sales reps are off the clock.
 It usually works closely with customer relationship management (CRM) tool to deliver personalized content to prospects after they exhibit certain behaviors, like downloading an ebook or clicking on a link in an email.

 Features you’ll likely find in lead nurturing software include:

 Email Automation – Automatically send emails to leads depending on where they are in the sales process, then move them in the pipeline based on how they respond to the email.

 Lead Scoring – Assign leads a number value describing how engaged they are with the process so sales reps know who to focus their attention on.

 Campaign Management – Create campaigns across different platforms to engage with leads wherever they are.